hylian-modding/Crowd-ControlMM/README.md

 ## Updating ModLoader64
 Should you need to update ModLoader64 all you need to do is run Scripts/OS/update_modloader64.

+## From a Fresh Pull
+Should you have just pulled this from github using a git client you must start by running the Update script listed in step above in order to pull the dependancy repository [ModLoader64](https://github.com/hylian-modding/ModLoader64).

+Pulling the repository manually as a zip file requires downloading the ModLoader64 manually and placing its contents into the ModLoader64 folder located in the root of this repository.

 ## Running

 Requirement - NodeJS: